Faculty, Tenure Track

 Salary and benefits package are commensurate with education and

-2. Knowledge and ability to teach undergraduate courses in
+2. Knowledge and ability to teach undergraduate courses in theatre

 4. Ability to complement the program’s strengths.

-1. Experience with first-generation, culturally diverse, and
+2. Experience with first-generation, culturally diverse, bilingual,

-4. Evidence of teaching excellence in both classroom and online
+4. Evidence of teaching excellence.

 Open Until Filled